 A Naca (The Cradle) – Catanzaro

-On Holy Friday (March 30, 2018) A Naca (a dialect word which means “the cradle”, from the greek word nachè), a religious celebration that dates back to 1600, takes place in Catanzaro.
+On Holy Friday (April 2, 2021) A Naca (a dialect word which means “the cradle”, from the Greek word nachè), a religious celebration that dates back to 1600, takes place in Catanzaro.

-The celebration begins the night before (Thursday, March 29), when the Confratelli (members of a brotherhood), with their head encircled by a braided crown of wild asparagus, visit the Sepulchres while they bring on their shoulders in turn a Penitentiary Cross.
+The celebration begins the night before (Thursday, April 1), when the Confratelli (members of a brotherhood), with their head encircled by a braided crown of wild asparagus, visit the Sepulchres while they bring on their shoulders, in turn, a Penitentiary Cross.

-The “Cradle” is followed by the Madonna Addolorata (Grieved Virgin Mary) represented by a heart pierced with 7 swords, that symbolyze the 7 pains of Mary.
+The “Cradle” is followed by the Madonna Addolorata (Grieved Virgin Mary) represented by a heart pierced with 7 swords, that symbolize the 7 pains of Mary.